itdxer/neupy/site/2016/11/12/mnist_classification.rst

     >>> target = target_scaler.fit_transform(target.reshape(-1, 1))
     >>> target = target.todense()

-Next we need to divide dataset into two parts: train and test.
-Regarding `The MNIST Database <http://yann.lecun.com/exdb/mnist/>`_ page we will use 60,000 samples for training and 10,000 for test.
+Next, we need to divide dataset into two parts.
+First part will be used for training and second part for model validation.
+We will use 60,000 samples for training and 10,000 for test.

 .. code-block:: python